FEAScript/FEAScript-core/README.md

 [![npm version](https://img.shields.io/npm/v/feascript)](https://www.npmjs.com/package/feascript)
 <!-- [![liberapay](https://img.shields.io/liberapay/receives/FEAScript.svg?logo=liberapay)](https://liberapay.com/FEAScript/) -->

 [FEAScript](https://feascript.com/) is a lightweight finite element simulation library built in JavaScript.
 It empowers users to create and execute simulations for physics and engineering applications in both browser-based and server-side environments.
-This is the core library of FEAScript.
+This is the core library of the FEAScript project.

-> 🚧 **FEAScript is currently under heavy development.** Functionality and interfaces may change rapidly as new features and enhancements are introduced.
+> 🚧 **FEAScript is currently under heavy development.** Its functionality and interfaces may change rapidly as new features and enhancements are introduced.

 ## Contents